 When you have the ability to track your ROI on every launch, every funnel, every email, and ad campaign — you can cut the fat and double down on what’s working.

-In Part 2, I’m going to show you exactly how DigitalMarketer cuts the fat and doubles down on what’s working through unique strategies combining proper attribution with audience insights.
+In the next section, I’m going to show you exactly how DigitalMarketer cuts the fat and doubles down on what’s working through unique strategies that combine proper attribution with audience insights.